 - your personal representative, or any other person who may be entitled to receive your death benefit, or any person contacted to assist us to process that benefit

-- businesses that may have referred you to us (for example your Accountant).
+- businesses that may have referred you to us (for example your Credit Union).

 Like other financial services companies, there are situations where we may also disclose your personal information where it is:

 - required by law (such as to the Australian Taxation Office or pursuant to a court order)

 - authorised by law (such as where we are obliged to disclose information in the public interest or to protect our interests)

-- necessary in discharging obligations (such as to foreign governments for the purposes of foreign taxation)
+- necessary to discharge obligations (such as to foreign governments for the purposes of foreign taxation)

 There may be circumstances where we are unable to give you access to the information that you have requested.
 If this is the case we will inform you and explain the reasons why.

 We will take reasonable steps to ensure that the personal information we collect, hold, use or disclose is accurate, complete, up to date, relevant and not misleading.

 You have a right to ask us to correct any information we hold about you if you believe it is inaccurate, incomplete, out of date, irrelevant or is misleading.
 If we do not agree with the corrections you have supplied and refuse to correct the personal information, we are required to give you a written notice to that effect and a statement if requested.